miquelmarti/Okutama-Action/index.md

 2. Part of the day.
 "1" indicates *morning* and "2" indicates *noon*.
 3. Scenario number.

-Hence, the pair of videos with the same integer feature 2 and 3 are the same scenario from different configuration
+Hence, the pair of videos with the same last two integers are the same scenario with different drones configuration.

 **Labels**:  Each line contains 10+ columns, separated by spaces.
 The definition of these columns are: